MUWCLASS/MUWCLASS/README.md

 ## Softwares Installation Instruction (using conda)

-### simple Python 3.9 environment (without CIAO), this version turn offs the plotting functions of X-ray images

 * run the follow code to create a new conda environment muwclass; if you already have Python 3.9, you can use your own conda environment with additional Python packages installed from below

 * conda create -n muwclass python=3.9